-- 495. Minnesota's high voltage transmission line routing factors require consideration of use of or paralleling of existing rights-of-way, survey lines, natural division lines, and agricultural field boundaries. - 496.
-To minimize impacts on the environment and affected landowners, Byron Solar looked for routing opportunities that will parallel existing rights-of-way along transmission and railroad rights-of-way and field lines.
-In developing the Blue Route, Byron Solar undertook to analyze a number of human and environmental factors to identify a route that best meets the Commission's routing criteria, including following existing rights-of-way for approximately 35 percent of its length.
-Of the Blue Route's approximately 2.8-mile length, approximately one mile will parallel existing transmission and railroad rights-of-way, with the remaining portions of the route following field lines.
-This paralleling reduces the overall width of the easement required from the private landowners. - 497.
-The Red Route parallels, but does not use, existing transmission right-of-way for approximately two-thirds of its length.
+495. Minnesota's high voltage transmission line routing factors require consideration of use of or paralleling of existing transmission routes, transmission or highway rights-of-way, survey lines, natural division lines, and agricultural field boundaries.598 Neither route uses existing transmission or highway rights-of-way, although both routes parallel existing transmission rights-of-way for portions of their length.

+496. To minimize impacts on the environment and affected landowners, Byron Solar looked for routing opportunities that will parallel existing rights-of-way along transmission and railroad rights-of-way and field lines.
+In developing the Blue Route, Byron Solar undertook to analyze a number of human and environmental factors to identify a route that best meets the Commission's routing criteria, including following existing rights-of-way for approximately 35 42 percent of its length.599 Of the Blue Route's approximately 2.8-mile length, approximately one 1.25 miles will parallel existing transmission and railroad rights-of-way, with the remaining portions of the route following field lines.
+This paralleling reduces the overall width of the easement required from the private landowners.600

+497. The Red Route parallels, but does not use, existing transmission right-of-way for approximately two-thirds 3.25 miles, or 72 percent of its length.601